What do the multiple books of life mean to us?

 Throughout this time of the year, we repeat the words, “Al tashlicheinu l’eis ziknah, kichlos kocheinu al taazveinu,” which are normally translated as: Do not cast us away in old age; when our strength gives out, do not forsake us.
 But if that is the case, we should say b’eis ziknah, in old age.
 Why do we say l’eis ziknah, to old age?

-Rav Eliezer Waldenburg, author of Tzitz Eliezer, offers a magnificent explanation.
+Rav Eliezer Waldenburg, the Tzitz Eliezer, offers a magnificent explanation.
 Young people are filled with energy and vitality.
 They have their whole life ahead of them to grow, mature, develop, and change.
 Older people, however, are set in their ways, fixed in their behavior, and unlikely to change.
 We ask Hashem, Al tashlicheinu l’eis ziknah — don’t cast me away or give up on me as if I can’t change, as if I am old and set in my ways.
 Don’t forsake me when I don’t believe I have the strength to change.
 Help me recognize, Hashem, whether I am young or old, healthy or infirm, that I have the capacity to choose life, that I can yet change, that I am not stuck in my ways.

 The possibilities, the potential, the opportunities are great.
 We don’t have one book, we have many.
 There is the book of our complacency, apathy, excuses, and regret, and there is the book of possibility, no matter what age or stage of life we are at.
 There is the book of misery and bitterness, or the book of Reb Yitzi, of feeling blessed and grateful, even when paralyzed in every muscle of your body but your eyes.